 outside the body, becoming irritated and painful.
 This is known as a

-Symptoms of external hemorrhoids may
+Symptoms of external

 swelling or a hard lump around the anus that results when a blood clot

 forms.
 This condition is known as a thrombosed external hemorrhoid.